dramforever/easyriscv/index.md

     ret
 ```

-registers.
-Usually, the most convenient way to manage this is to put values that
-need to be preserved across inner function calls in the `s` registers, and then
-add code at the beginning to save them, and add code at the end to restore them.

 A little thing to also note that the `s` registers are only saved in the more
 complex branch, where as the simpler branch just returns directly.
 This is also
 acceptable from a calling convention perspective.